 Mode of Delivery

-The programme has a structured curriculum of five modules delivered over two semesters.
+The programme covers 5 modules over two semesters.

 Classes are conducted daily on weekdays from 9.00am to 5.30pm or 9.30am to 5.00pm through lectures and tutorials.
 Saturday classes may occasionally be scheduled if required.

 All classes are conducted on SIM's campus, unless otherwise stated.